robbue/jquery.scrollr/README.md

 - **Not to break anything**
   *If JavaScript is turned of it will fallback to the default scrollbar*

+## What it does *-not-* do
+- Animates the scrolling content
+- Add scrollbars to touch devices (because users should be presented with scrollbars default behavior)

 ## Requirements
 jQuery 1.8.0 or higher
 css style position is needed on element

 ## Browser Support
 All A-grade browsers for desktop, touch devices is left untouches (read why under "What it does not do")

 # Usage